RichardMidnight/wordpress/README.md

-# WordPress
+# WordPress demo

+    Notes regarding this demo
+    1) It is a demonstration of Wordpress capabilities only.
+    2) It is not complete or even correct.
+    3) The Theme and colors were seleted because then are "good enough" to demonstrate capabilities.
+    4) Enough data was entered to give a flavor of how it can work.
+It is not complete or even all correct.

-Notes about setting up wordpress on Raspberry Pi. popular competition is shopify
+# Notes about setting up wordpress.
+popular competition is shopify

 Follows these instructions:  https://raspberrytips.com/wordpress-on-raspberry-pi/